-Ensuring that your property looks fantastic indoors is always important but it’s crucial to spare a thought for your garden, which during the cold winter months can often become neglected.
+Ensuring that your property looks fantastic indoors is always important but it’s crucial to spare a thought for your garden.

 Malcolm Button, Senior Valuer at Aberdein Considine, has 14 top tips for ensuring that outside space looks fresh and cared for.